Caroline of Ansbach

-Caroline of Brandenburg-Ansbach (Wilhelmina Charlotte Caroline; 1 March 1683 – 20 November 1737) was Queen of Great Britain and Ireland and Electress of Hanover from 11 June 1727 until her death in 1737 as the wife of King George II.
+Caroline of Brandenburg-Ansbach (Wilhelmina Charlotte Caroline; 1 March 1683 – 20 November 1737) was Queen of Great Britain and Ireland and Electress of Hanover from 11 June 1727 (O.S.) until her death in 1737 as the wife of King George II.

 Caroline's father, Margrave John Frederick of Brandenburg-Ansbach, belonged to a branch of the House of Hohenzollern and was the ruler of a small German state, the Principality of Ansbach.
 After Caroline was orphaned at a young age, she moved to the enlightened court of her guardians, King Frederick I and Queen Sophia Charlotte of Prussia.
 At the Prussian court, her previously limited education was widened and she adopted the liberal outlook possessed by Sophia Charlotte, who became her good friend and whose views influenced Caroline all her life.

-When she was a young woman, Caroline was much sought-after as a bride.
-After rejecting the suit of the nominal King of Spain, Archduke Charles of Austria, she married George Augustus, who, as a result of the Act of Settlement 1701, had recently become third in line to the English throne (and subsequently the British throne), and was heir apparent to the Electorate of Hanover.
+When she was a young woman, Caroline was much sought after as a bride.
+After rejecting the suit of Archduke Charles of Austria, a claimant to the Spanish throne, she married George Augustus, who was third in line to the English throne (and subsequently the British throne) and heir apparent to the Electorate of Hanover.
 They had eight children, seven of whom reached adulthood.
 Caroline moved to Britain permanently in 1714 when her husband became Prince of Wales.
-As Princess of Wales she joined her husband in rallying political opposition to his father, King George I. In 1717, after a family row, her husband was expelled from court.
+As Princess of Wales she joined George Augustus in rallying political opposition to his father, King George I. In 1717, after a family row, George Augustus was expelled from court.
 Caroline came to be associated with Robert Walpole, an opposition politician who was a former government minister.
-Walpole rejoined the government in 1720 and Caroline's husband and King George I reconciled publicly on Walpole's advice.
+Walpole rejoined the government in 1720, and George Augustus reconciled publicly with his father on Walpole's advice.
 Over the next few years Walpole rose to become the leading minister.

 Upon her husband's accession in 1727, Caroline became queen and electress, and her eldest son, Frederick, became Prince of Wales.
 He was a focus for the opposition, like his father before him, and Caroline's relationship with him was strained.
 As princess and as queen, Caroline was known for her political influence, which she exercised both through and for Walpole.
-Her tenure included four regencies, which occurred during her husband's stays in Hanover; she is credited with strengthening the House of Hanover's place in Britain during a period of political instability.
+Her tenure included four regencies, which occurred during George II's stays in Hanover; she is credited with strengthening the House of Hanover's place in Britain during a period of political instability.
 After her death in 1737, Caroline was widely mourned by her political allies as well as by the King, who refused to remarry.